 • Buildings insurance – this will be due when you arrange the product, and much like any other type of insurance you will usually be given the opportunity to pay it all in one go, or in regular instalments.

-• A completion fee – as the name would suggest, this fee is usually paid when you receive your funds on completion.
+• A completion fee – as the name suggests, this fee is usually paid when you receive your funds on completion.

 • Any early repayment charges – in case you wanted to pay the loan off early, these charges would be paid as and when you want to repay early.